xhuang8/Box-plot/README.md

 ## Notes

-**some challenges encountered while build the box plot.\
-  when I finish the html, the web can't show the data in the web page.
+1. some challenges encountered while build the box plot. when I finish the html, the web can't show the data in the web page.
   reason: the chrome can't read the local file.

+2. IDE use:
+Intellij IDEA
+web server: tomcat

+## boxplot
+/Users/xiaoqianhuang/Desktop/Screen Shot 2019-06-16 at 9.22.21 PM.png

 ## License